 Flashes of light and new floaters are a combination of symptoms that cause concern to every ophthalmologist as they may indicate a tear in the retina or the beginnings of a retinal detachment.
 Many patients have these symptoms and are told by their ophthalmologist that everything is fine, but a small percentage of people with these symptoms need serious treatment and are at some degree of risk for the loss of all of the sight in the eye.
 A comprehensive examination of your eyes by an ophthalmologist (Eye-MD) is required immediately.

-- Q What causes the whites of my eyes to be red?
+- Q What's the treatment if the whites of my eyes are red or yellow?

 - Q How serious are cataracts, glaucoma, and macular degeneration?